MetanoKid/coding-scars/_drafts/log-window-1.md

 # STA

 WPF uses the `Single Thread Apartment` model.
 This means that, any object that's created within a thread can only be modified by that thread.
-The `Application` is running in what we call the _UI Thread_, which is the main one.
+The `Application` is running in what we call the _UI Thread_, which is the main one in our case.
 Because we've created our own thread, we can't modify `LogEntries` directly: this new thread doesn't own the collection.

 To make it work, let's change the code to this one: